Phone Number Regex Patterns by Country

 |---|---|---|

-Google’s libphonenumber is the gold standard for production phone validation.
-Available in Java (original), JavaScript (google-libphonenumber, libphonenumber-js), Python (phonenumbers), Go (phonenumbers), and most other languages.
+Google’s libphonenumber is the standard for server-side validation.
+It’s available in Java, JavaScript (google-libphonenumber), Python (phonenumbers), and Go.

 import { parsePhoneNumber, isValidPhoneNumber } from 'libphonenumber-js';